-Wisconsin law defines your voting residence as the place where you live, without any present intent to move, and where you intend to return when you are away.
-For that reason, homeless persons may use a fixed location in Wisconsin as their residence if it is an identifiable location in the state of Wisconsin which could conceivably serve as a temporary residence.
-For example, this location may be a homeless shelter, a park bench, or other location where a homeless individual may spend time or return to when absent.
+Homeless individuals may designate a fixed location for their residence for voting purposes if it is an identifiable location in the state of Wisconsin which could conceivably serve as a temporary residence.
+This location may be a homeless shelter, a park bench, or other location where a homeless individual may spend time or return to when absent.

-A homeless person may claim a shelter for the homeless as his or her residence for voting purposes, even if the shelter has rules saying it cannot be used as a residence address.
-“Residence” for voting purposes is different than other types of residence.
+A homeless individual may claim a shelter for the homeless as his or her residence for voting purposes, notwithstanding any restriction in the shelter’s rules prohibiting its use as a residence address.
+“Residence” for voting purposes is distinct from other types of residence.

 In order to establish that a person without a traditional residence is a qualified elector, the person must produce a form of proof of residence with his or her name and residence for voting purposes.
-This “proof of residence” document may include a letter from a shelter for the homeless or from a private or public social service organization that provides services to homeless persons.
-The letter identifies the person and describes where the person lives for voting purposes.
-This letter should be on the organization’s letterhead and signed by a person affiliated with the organization.
-A sample letter is attached.
+This proof of residence document may include a letter from a shelter for the homeless or from a private or public-social service organization providing services for homeless individuals.
+The letter identifies the individual and describes the location designated as the person’s residence for voting purposes.
+The proof of residence should be on letterhead and signed by a person affiliated with the social services organization.

-Local election officials or persons helping qualified homeless persons to vote may contact the Wisconsin Elections Commission staff at 608-266-8005 or at [email protected] with questions.
+Local election officials or persons working to facilitate voting for qualified homeless individuals may contact the Wisconsin Elections Commission Help Desk at 608-261-2028 or at with questions.